nexarua/-xno/README.md

-# -xno
-Official tools/scripts to use (illegal and legal)
+# Do not use anything from here in a harmful way.